telehash/telehash-java/README.md

         * Bridge support: bridge channel, advertisement.
         * Persistent peer channels for relay (auto-bridge).
         * Path channel for network path negotiation.
-* NAT considerations
-    * The switch should learn its public IP address by performing a self-seek.
-    * A switch initiating contact with a new node via peer/connect should also send a hole-punching open packet.
 * Cleanup
     * Search for TODO items in the code, and do them.
 * Android